 The duration and impact of COVID-19 is currently unknown with federal and state governments providing various stimulus measures to stabilize economic conditions.
-As of May 19, 2020, the Trust has received approximately 93% and 71% of April and May rents, respectively, and is actively either collecting the remaining rent or working with tenants who require assistance.
+As of August 11, 2020, the Trust has received approximately 91% of Q2/2020 rents and is actively either collecting the remaining rent or working with tenants who require assistance.
 While it is too early to determine if the Trust will be able to maintain its collection efforts in the months ahead, the Trust's tenant base is comprised primarily of residential tenants and the overall occupancy rate stands at approximately 94%.

-Capitalization rates used in the valuation of investment properties, equity accounted and preferred investments as at March 31, 2020 are based on current market data available and have been adjusted to reflect market uncertainty related to COVID-19 in certain cases where we anticipate possible capitalization rate expansion.
+Capitalization rates used in the valuation of investment properties, equity accounted and preferred investments as at June 30, 2020 are based on current market data available.